Published on June 24, 2017

 Legacy SIEMs do not allow for threat hunting capabilities because they do not store and are unable to scale to the amount of data needed for effective hunting and investigation.
 The event data stored in SIEM databases is not structured for search and pivoting that allows threat analysts to hunt for threats inside and beyond the organizational domains.

-Contrast: The SNYPR security analytics platform enables robust search and visualization capabilities that arm SOC and threat analysts to actively hunt cyber threats to their organization.
-The SNYPR platform uses open HDFS and SOLR that permit the ingestion and retention of the vast amount of easily accessible and searchable enriched event data.
+Contrast: The Securonix security analytics platform enables robust search and visualization capabilities that arm SOC and threat analysts to actively hunt cyber threats to their organization.
+The Securonix platform uses open HDFS and SOLR that permit the ingestion and retention of the vast amount of easily accessible and searchable enriched event data.